Avocado Crema: The Best Sauce for Tacos, Bowls & More

 Storage Tips

-Avocados can turn brown quickly so make sure to follow these instructions to ensure your crema stays fresh.
-Press a piece of plastic wrap directly onto the surface of the crema and store in a container that is airtight in the fridge for no more than 5 days.
-Add extra lime juice on top of the crema to slow oxidation.
+Avocados brown fast, but you can keep this sauce fresh with a few simple tricks.
+Press plastic wrap directly onto the surface of the crema and store in an airtight container in the fridge for up to 5 days.
+Add extra lime juice on top to prevent browning and maintain the best flavor.

 Recipe FAQs

-How do I keep my leftover crema from turning brown?
+How do I keep my leftover avocado crema from turning brown?

 Can I freeze avocado crema?

 Yes!
-Store in an airtight container and freeze for up to 2 months.
-Thaw in the fridge and stir well before using.
+Store it in a freezer-safe container for up to 2 months.
+Thaw in the fridge and stir before serving.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!